Seven Samurai 20XX: Steeple of Light

 The Steeple of Light is a tower located in the middle of the city in the game's setting.
 It houses various clones of the Sacred child along with the current girl herself who prays with the sacred jewel, and provides power to the surrounding city and areas.
 When the child and jewel are kidnapped, the tower loses its power source and sends the balance of species in to a war over her power.

 Reception

-Seven Samurai 20XX received "mixed" reviews according to video game review aggregator Metacritic.
+Seven Samurai 20XX received "mixed" reviews according to video game review aggregator website Metacritic.

 The game was criticized for its poor pacing, sub-par voice acting, and linear gameplay with a lack of sufficient depth.
 GameSpot complained that the combat system was too direct, only requiring the player to use the square button to defeat enemies and that the combo system was unnecessary for progression.
 Other websites such as GamePro complained about the game being average merely due to the lineage it had to live up to due to its predecessor, Seven Samurai, and did not live up to expectations for such a legendary film.